artefactual/deploy-pub/playbooks/archivematica/README.md

 # Archivematica playbook

 The provided playbook installs Archivematica on a local vagrant virtual machine.
+For instructions on using deploy-pub to install Archivematica on a Digital Ocean droplet, see the [Digital Ocean Droplet Deploy](docs/digital-ocean-install-example.rst) document.

 ## Requirements